Constructing Highly Symmetric Compact Manifolds and Algebraic Varieties: Introduction

-\paragraph{Notation} $|X|$ denotes the \emph{cardinality} of a set $X$. $\Np\subset \Z$ is the set of positive integers, $\N=\{0\}\cup \Np$.
+$|X|$ denotes the \emph{cardinality} of a set $X$. $\Np\subset \Z$ is the set of positive integers, $\N=\{0\}\cup \Np$.
 We apply functions \emph{from the left}.
 Every diagram is implicitly assumed to be \emph{commutative} unless otherwise stated.
 The arrow $\arrowInline{mono}$ indicates a \emph{monomorphism} (or an injective map), $\arrowInline{epi}$ means an \emph{epimorphism} (or a surjective map), and these arrow notations can be combined.
-We write $\arrowInline{identity}$ for the \emph{identity map}.
+We write $\arrowInline{identity}$ for the \emph{identity map}, and $\arrowInline{inclusion}$ for the set theoretical inclusion map.
 In bigger diagrams, we use $\arrowInline{solid}$, $\arrowInline{dashed}$ or $\arrowInline{dotted}$ to indicate the `chronological order': the further it is from a solid one, the later it appears in the construction.